JeroenMols/Legofy/README.md

 Refactor this experiment into two easy to use libraries

 * Drawable/ImageView with a dissolve effect
-* Library that applies a Lego effect to an existing bitmap
+* Library that applies a Lego effect to an existing bitmap (ongoing)

 ## Questions
 @molsjeroen